cnerg/cnerg.github.com/community/people/pphw/pphw_introduction.rst

 ----

-Paul Wilson is the Grainger Professor of Nuclear Engineering in the `University of Wisconsin–Madison <http://www.wisc.edu>`_'s `Department of Engineering Physics <http://www.engr.wisc.edu/ep>`_, and Faculty Director of the `Advanced Computing Initiative <http://aci.wisc.edu>`_.
+Paul Wilson is the Grainger Professor of Nuclear Engineering in `University of Wisconsin–Madison <http://www.wisc.edu>`_'s `Department of Engineering Physics <http://www.engr.wisc.edu/ep>`_, and Faculty Director of the `Advanced Computing Initiative <http://aci.wisc.edu>`_.
 His research